Zetosoft/ZetoEngine2D/README.md

 The Particle engine has the following functions available:

  - **engine.particles.newEmitter(emitterParams)** Creates and returns a new emitter object

+Aside from the regular emitter parameters, you can specify the following additional parameters in the emitterParams object:

+ - **emitterParams.x = 0** The x position of the emitter
+ - **emitterParams.y = 0** The y position of the emitter
+ - **emitterParams.absolutePosition = true/group** If true, the emitter will use absolute positioning, if group, the emitter will use group positioning.
+This means that the emitter will use the group as the parent for particles, useful to create effects like particle trails like smoke or fire

 #### Emitter Parameters